sergeo92/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints the lowercase alphabet in reverse, followed by a new line.
+ program that prints all possible combinations of single-digit numbers.